Post-election Wall Street surge leads Asia higher, dollar off lows

 TOKYO (Reuters) - Asian stocks rose on Thursday as investors, relieved to have moved past the U.S. midterm elections without any major political surprises, drove a Wall Street rally, while the dollar clawed back some of its earlier losses.

-MSCI’s broadest index of Asia-Pacific shares outside Japan gained 0.5 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.5 percent.

 Wall Street’s main indexes rose more than 2 percent on Wednesday, led by the technology and healthcare sectors as the market breathed a sigh of relief after the U.S. midterm elections, in which Democrats wrested control of the House of Representatives and Republicans retained the Senate. [.N]